status-im/nimbus-eth1/fluffy/docs/the_fluffy_book/docs/connect-to-portal.md

 ./build/fluffy --rpc
 ```

-This will connect to the public [Portal testnet](https://github.com/ethereum/portal-network-specs/blob/master/testnet.md#portal-network-testnet)
-which contains nodes of the different clients.
+This will connect to the public Portal mainnet which contains nodes of the different clients.

 !!! note
-    Default the Fluffy node will connect to the
+    By default the Fluffy node will connect to the
-    [bootstrap nodes](https://github.com/ethereum/portal-network-specs/blob/master/testnet.md#bootnodes) of the public testnet.
+    [bootstrap nodes](https://github.com/ethereum/portal-network-specs/blob/master/bootnodes.md#bootnodes-mainnet) of the public mainnet.

-    When testing locally the `--portal-network:none` option can be provided to avoid
+    When testing locally the `--network:none` option can be provided to avoid
-    connecting to any of the testnet bootstrap nodes.
+    connecting to any of the default bootstrap nodes.

 The `--rpc` option will also enable the different JSON-RPC interfaces through
 which you can access the Portal Network.